ProPhase Labs Announces Plans - GuruFocus.com

 Garden City, NY, Feb.
-15, 2023 (GLOBE NEWSWIRE) -- ProPhase Labs, Inc. ( PRPH) (“ProPhase”), a growth oriented and diversified diagnostics, genomics and biotech company, today provided a business update with respect to its wholly-owned contract manufacturing subsidiary, Pharmaloz Manufacturing, Inc. (“Pharmaloz”).
+22, 2023 (GLOBE NEWSWIRE) -- ProPhase Labs, Inc. ( PRPH) (“ProPhase”), a growth oriented and diversified diagnostics, genomics and biotech company, today announced that its wholly-owned subsidiary, ProPhase BioPharma, Inc. (PBIO), is initiating a randomized, placebo-controlled clinical trial of Equivir (OTC) to evaluate its effect on upper respiratory tract infections.
+Vedic Lifesciences, a leading clinical research organization, is contracted to conduct the combination prophylactic and therapeutic study, which will be conducted at 12 sites, with enrollment planned to commence in March 2023.

-To meet the growing demand for its products and services, Pharmaloz is acquiring new equipment which is expected to double its current capacity for pouch packaging by the second quarter of 2023.
-Pharmaloz is also planning for expansion of its lozenge manufacturing business.
-Altogether, these expansion initiatives are expected to lead to a 200% increase in capacity for 2024 as compared to 2022.
-It is currently expected that the Pharmaloz expansion will be funded entirely from internal cash flow generated from profits generated at the operating subsidiary level with no capital required from the parent company.
+Ted Karkus, ProPhase Lab’s Chief Executive Officer, commented, “Today marks an important milestone for ProPhase BioPharma and for Equivir (OTC), which we believe has significant potential to improve human health outcomes worldwide.
+We look forward to reporting our initial progress from this study mid-year and anticipate launching Equivir in the United States toward the end of this year, leveraging our infrastructure and deep relationships with over 40,000 food, drug and mass retail stores as well as our direct-to-consumer platform for distribution.
+Given our prior success with anti-viral OTC products, we are quite optimistic regarding the launch of Equivir later this year.”

-Pharmaloz had two new customers enter full production in 2022, resulting in the addition of over 3.5 million units, mostly in the fourth quarter of 2022.
-The company formulated and launched seven new products for new and existing customers, totaling 1.75 million units.
-Additionally, the company added three new customers which are expected to enter full production in 2023, representing an estimated 1.0 million additional units.
+ProPhase BioPharma announced a licensing agreement for Equivir (OTC) in the second quarter of 2022.
+In the second half of 2022, PBIO completed Equivir compound formulation and claim aggregation to optimize future commercialization and marketing initiatives.
+PBIO also completed compound claim substantiation, clinical trial protocol development and initiated its contract research organization recruitment protocol in late 2022.

 About ProPhase Labs